-The decision considers the duty to improve the economic, social, environmental and cultural well-being of Wales, in accordance with the sustainable development principle, under section 3 of the Well-Being of Future Generations (Wales) Act 2015 (the WBFG Act).
+Well-being of Future Generations (Wales) Act 2015 The decision considers the duty to improve the economic, social, environmental and cultural well-being of Wales, in accordance with the sustainable development principle, under section 3 of the Well-Being of Future Generations (Wales) Act 2015 (the WBFG Act).
 The decision takes into account the ways of working set out at section 5 of the WBFG Act and it is considered that this decision is in accordance with the sustainable development principle through its contribution towards one or more of the Welsh Ministers' well-being objectives set out in section 8 of the WBFG Act.

-After careful consideration of the scheme as submitted, together with the representations received to date, it is concluded on balance that, the proposal represents an acceptable form of development that will respect the site and the general character and appearance of the surrounding area.
-The site is situated within the development limits of Tumble, in a broadly residential area, close to the centre of the village.
-The proposed development for three new detached dwellings is considered to comply with the policy objectives of the Authority's adopted Local Development Plan and National Planning Policy.
+Conclusion After careful consideration of the scheme as submitted including supporting reports it is concluded on balance that the proposal fails to accord with the requirements of Policy H8 of the LDP and is therefore recommended for refusal on the below grounds.
+RECOMMENDATION - Refusal Conditions & Reasons Reason 1 The proposal, if approved would be contrary to Policy H8 (Renovation of Derelict or Abandoned Dwellings) of the Carmarthenshire Local Development Plan in that the structure the subject of the application is not physically sound and substantially intact and requires more than a limited amount of structural remedial works to enable its renovation into a dwelling.
+The structure does not display sufficient original architectural detail (walls, roofs, apertures etc) to enable an accurate and faithful renovation to a dwelling that reflects its former prime state and condition.
+It is considered that the renovation of the structure would require more than a limited amount of structural remedial works to enable its renovation into a dwelling, which would be tantamount to the construction of a new dwelling in the countryside contrary to Development Plan policy.